zacmontague/TelescopingJets/README.md

 ### How :
 $ python MakeROCS.py

+#### What :
+These scripts should be made to produce final plots and results that are presentable and adhere to some sort of style guideline to make them easily interpretable.

+#### TODO:
+1) Make this code work with new inputs from the previous stage

+#### NOTE :
 As it currently stands, this requires that you obtain an additional directory from outside of GitHub that contains the root files that will be read in.
 This directory is housed on DropBox at:

 https://www.dropbox.com/sh/hfu09io74gswafp/AACf_8KucJmvTsDB-1iQ_JeDa?dl=0